qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

    will contain it
 #. ``Inputs``: all the inputs that will shape your model
 #. ``Algorithms``: the Processing algorithms available
-#. ``Variables``: you can also define some specific variable available only in
+#. ``Variables``: you can also define variables that will only be available in
    the Processing Modeler
 #. ``Undo History``: this panel will register everything that happens in the
-   modeler so that it become very easy to cancel something you did wrong.
+   modeler, making it easy to cancel things you did wrong.

 .. _figure_modeler: